MoiColl/Tree_of_life_2020/Week40/friday/README.md

 ## Work plan

+The TA session is going to be streamed through zoom.
+The link is going to be posted in this week Material directory in Black Board 10-5 min before the TA starts.

 ### 1. Wright-Fisher model simulations and Coalescence simulations

-We are going to start by revising some of the concepts you learned during lectures.
+We are going to revise some of the concepts you learned during lectures from a more practical perspective: the Wright Fished model and the basics of Coalescence theory.
 You should start with the [Wright Fisher exercise](WrightFisherTutorial.md) and then, jump to the [coalescence exercise](CoalTutorial.md).
 These exercises are run in R.

 ### 2. Nielsen and Slatkin book exercises - Chapter 1, 2, 3